Many NBME Publications are available in PDF format. You need Adobe Reader to view and/or print these documents.

 Constructing Written Test Questions for the Basic and Clinical Sciences

 A resource for faculty members and others interested in learning how to write better quality test items.
-Available in English, Spanish, and Russian.
+Available in English, Spanish, Brazilian Portuguese and Russian.
+Access the PDF Download

 NBME's Writing Multiple Choice Questions: An Introductory Tutorial is a self-paced interactive tutorial that provides a foundation for writing quality multiple-choice questions.
 This tutorial is designed to introduce some of the main principles of item writing to individuals who write questions for examinations in the field of medicine and across the range of health professions.